 - It is used to treat or prevent a bladder infection.

-- If you have any of these health problems: Fluid loss (dehydrated), kidney disease or liver disease.
+- If your child has any of these health problems: Fluid loss (dehydration), kidney disease, or liver disease.

-- Talk with your doctor before you take aspirin, antacids, or drugs that raise the pH of the urine while on this drug.
+- Talk with the doctor before you give your child aspirin, antacids, or drugs that raise the pH of the urine while your child is on this drug.

-- Talk with your doctor before you eat citrus fruits, dairy products, and some veggies while taking this drug.
+- Talk with the doctor before giving your child citrus fruits, dairy products, and some vegetables while your child is taking this drug.

 - Signs of an allergic reaction, like rash; hives; itching; red, swollen, blistered, or peeling skin with or without fever; wheezing; tightness in the chest or throat; trouble breathing or talking; unusual hoarseness; or swelling of the mouth, face, lips, tongue, or throat.

 - Very upset stomach or throwing up.